 As well as oysters and mussels featured above, crabs, lobsters, whelks, scallops and prawns are also very popular.
-Many of the restaurant around the port of Granville specialise in seafood.
+Many of the restaurants around the port of Granville specialise in seafood.
 Each September Granville hosts a seafood festival.
 Entry is free.
 It’s called ‘Toute La Mer sur Un Plateau’ (Seafood On A Plate) and will feature cookery demonstrations, workshops and tastings.
 Seafood products will also be on sale to take away or to enjoy for lunch.

 You may know them as pancakes.
 Most towns have a crêperie where the bulk of the menu is sweet and savoury pancakes.
 Galette is a savoury pancake and crêpe is the sweet alternative.
 My favourite crêperie is in Granville high town and is called La Courtine.

 The lambs that graze on marsh land at Mont St Michel and around the Cotentin coast are used to produce a dish called agneau pre-salé.
-It literally means pre-salted lamb.
+It literally means meadow salted lamb.

 Pastries, cakes and breads